-Facilities at Old School Square proved ideal.
-The Crest Theatre provides an intimate and comfortable setting for readings and craft talks, and the Vintage Gymnasium is a wonderful space for the festival gala and late night performance event.
+The Crest Theatre at Old School Square proved an intimate and comfortable setting for readings and craft talks, and the Vintage Gymnasium continues to be a wonderful space for the festival gala and late night performance event.
+Adding the craft lectures by each faculty poet was tremendously effective and continues to delight workshop participants and the public alike.
 The classrooms, so bright and welcoming, are perfect for the workshops.

 ARCHIVE OF PRIOR YEAR EVENTS